 This is a two platform station, and was built as a three platform station.
 The station has canopied platforms and station buildings similar to those which existed at Eglinton Street and Carstairs stations.
 It is a fine example of a superior Caledonian Railway station.
+The design was by James Miller.
 Not only did the station serve the surrounding area but also, from 1924, the railway built Gleneagles Hotel.

 It replaced Gleneagles [1st] station in roughly the same location.
 A new approach on an 'S' bend was laid in to the north, leading to the Crieff [2nd] branch.
 The old approach became sidings.
-The signal box was replaced with a new box at the north end of the island platform.
+The signal box was replaced in 1892 and 1920, latterly with a new box at the north end of the island platform.

 The Crieff [2nd] and Comrie branch was to remain open to until 1964.
 The junction station survived this closure although its signal box was to close in 1966.

-To the north of the station is Gleneagles Hotel (Gleneagles Hotel, Golf Course and Spa ) originally conceived by the Caledonian Railway.
+To the north of the station is Gleneagles Hotel (Gleneagles Hotel, Golf Course and Spa ) originally conceived by the Caledonian Railway, the rebuilt station being part of an overall plan to develop a resort.
+A fine wide road ran between station entrance and hotel and a goods only siding served the hotel from the Crieff branch.

 The line between Stirling and Perth is supported and promoted by the Strathallan Community Rail Partnership.